US delegation travels to North Korea for potential summit preparation

 A team of US officials focused on the logistics of a summit left this weekend for Singapore.
 The delegation that entered North Korea on Sunday is more focused on the substance of the talks.

+Sung Kim, the US envoy to the Philippines, was previously an ambassador to South Korea and a special representative for North Korea policy.
+He also represented the United States at the six-party talks, the failed diplomatic effort in which China, Russia, Japan, the US and South Korea negotiated with North Korea to give up its nuclear weapons.

+Randall G. Schriver, the assistant secretary of Defense for Asian and Pacific Security Affairs, and Allison Hooker, director for Korea on the White House’s National Security Council, were also part of the US delegation that traveled to North Korea.

-The summit, which was initially scheduled for June 12 in Singapore, was abruptly canceled last week by Trump who, in a letter to Kim, cited hostile comments from top North Korean officials and concern about the country’s commitment to giving up its nuclear weapons.
+The summit, which was initially scheduled for June 12 in Singapore, was abruptly canceled last week by Trump who, in a letter to Kim Jong Un, cited hostile comments from top North Korean officials — including Choe — and concern about the country’s commitment to giving up its nuclear weapons.

+North Korea responded to Trump’s cancellation by saying it regretted the US President’s decision, but appreciated his willingness to actually sit down with Kim Jong Un and said it was still willing to do so.

+Trump told reporters Friday he appreciated their statement and that dialogue between Washington and Pyongyang was ongoing.
+He said Saturday evening: “We’re looking at June 12th in Singapore.
+That hasn’t changed.”

 On CNN’s “State of the Union,” former Director of National Intelligence James Clapper told Dana Bash that he agreed with Trump’s letter to the North Korean leader.